3 Hours / 3 CEs

 • Practice Setting

-• Occupational health departments
+• Occupational health clinics in hospitals/health systems

 Presented By

-Brianne Layden, PhD, Threat Assessment Specialist at Protect International Risk and Safety Services Inc.
+Brianne Layden, PhD Threat Assessment Specialist at Protect International Risk and Safety Services Inc.

 Dr. Brianne Layden obtained BA, MA, and PhD degrees in psychology at Simon Fraser University.
 She is a clinical and forensic psychologist specializing in the assessment and management of risk for violence toward the self and others.
 She works as a Threat Assessment Specialist at Protect International Risk and Safety Services Inc., is a contract psychologist with Forensic Psychiatric Services Commission of British Columbia, is an Adjunct Professor of Psychology at Simon Fraser University, and is the associate editor of Intelligence, an e-newsletter that keeps professionals up to date about recent advances in threat assessment around the globe.
 She also serves as a Member-at-Large for the International Association of Forensic Mental Health Services.
 Her expertise involves the assessment and management of self-directed violence and personality disorders, particularly borderline personality disorder, and intersecting risks (e.g., general and self-directed violence).
 She has provided training workshops and invited presentations for forensic mental health, law enforcement, corrections, security, victim services and higher education, and has co-authored over 50 articles and conference presentations.
 She is currently in the process of developing structured professional judgment tools for the assessment and management of self-directed violence.